Worried because your 4 year old won’t poop on potty and is holding it instead? Discover the 6 likely reasons, and what you can do about it.

-He holds his bowel movements to the point where the poop gets large and hurts when he finally does go.
-Except that only makes him want it hold it even more the next time, because he now associates pooping with pain.
+She holds her bowel movements to the point where the poop gets large and hurts when she finally does go.
+Except that only makes her want it hold it even more the next time, because she now associates pooping with pain.

-Or maybe he knows he has to poop, even tells you “it’s coming!”
-But when you sit him on the toilet, he refuses to go.
-What does he do instead?
-He poops in his undies and pants right after you get him off the toilet—and doesn’t seem to care.
+She knows she has to poop, even tells you “it’s coming!”
+But when you sit her on the toilet, she refuses to go.
+What does she do instead?
+She poops in her undies and pants right after you get her off the toilet—and doesn’t seem to care.

-Perhaps he’s holding his poops for naps and bedtime, where he knows he’ll be wearing a pull up.
-Hiding the pull ups only backfired when he simply held his poop even more.
+Or she holds her poops for naps and bedtime, where she knows she’ll be wearing a pull up.
+Hiding the pull ups only backfires when she holds her poop even more.

 And if you’re subjected to the “potty train before preschool” requirement, all this pressure only makes the situation worse.